emmycodingawards/cpp-logic/README.md

 - Cout backward arrows.
 - Cin backward arrows.
 - Missing semicolon after class
-- Missing semicolon
+- Missing semicolon.
-- = vs == for if statements
+- Single equal in if statemet.
-- Defining class/ remembering }; after class
+- Infinite loop.
+- Lack of magic.
+- A variable is used out of scope.

 # Possible Features:
 - Timed questions
+- Incorporate music (if using java)

 # Format:
-- Intro to C++ Logic
+- Intro to C++ Logic.
-- Question prints to screen
+- Question prints to screen.
 - Example prints to screen that user needs to debug
 - (Some multiple choice, some short answer)
 - User inputs their answer